KayraTasMA/hello-you-BO/README.md

-Hello You Dit is mijn eerste beroepsopdrachtt op het Mediacollege Amsterdam.
+Hello You Dit is mijn eerste beroepsopdracht op het Mediacollege Amsterdam.
 De opdracht is ok